LandonTClipp/LandonTClipp.github.io/docs/blog/posts/mockery-packages-feature.md

 ### Using `#!yaml recursive: true`

-There may also be causes where you have a large number of packages, and you don't want to specify each individual package in config.
+There may also be cases where you have a large number of packages, and you don't want to specify each individual package in config.
 If you use `#!yaml recursive: true`, you can specify the top-level package and let mockery auto-discover all of the subpackages beneath.
 Again, the mockery project has an example of this, using [these interfaces](https://github.com/vektra/mockery/tree/v2.30.1/pkg/fixtures/recursive_generation).

 ```yaml
 packages: